CHN-beta/ovito/doc/manual/installation.rst

     `OVITO Basic <https://anaconda.org/conda-forge/ovito>`__ or `OVITO Pro <https://www.ovito.org/python-downloads/>`__ on a Windows 7 computer, because these are still built against the old Qt5 framework (as of April 2022).

+.. _installation.troubleshooting.linux:

 Linux
 -----

-Missing files or broken links
+Missing shared object files or broken links
   .. error::

     Starting the desktop application :command:`ovito` or the script interpreter :command:`ovitos` may fail with the following error::